disha91100/Power-Platform-Admin-in-a-day/Administration-and-Governance/M02-HOL-Monitor.md

    ![](images/M02/M2-EX1-T2-S8.png)

-9. Hover your mouse over the far-right corner of the unique users data, and under **Region** you can select **...** to show more options.
+9. Hover your mouse over the far-right corner of the unique user's data, and under **Region** you can select **...** to show more options.

    ![](images/M02/M2-EX1-T2-S9.png)